Hiring the right software sales recruiter is not a small decision. It shows up in your pipeline, your revenue, and how your team performs over time.

 Early in a recruiter’s career, you learn what gets someone hired.
 After more time, you start to see what happens after the hire.

 You see which candidates do well, which ones struggle, and which ones leave within the first year.
 You notice how the same profile can thrive in one environment and fail in another.
-Over enough searches, patterns start to become obvious.
+Over enough searches, the patterns become obvious.

 You also see that the candidate who gets the offer isn’t always the right hire.
 Over time, that changes how you approach a search.
 You stop thinking about who will get the offer and start thinking about who will actually perform in the role.

-That perspective only comes from following the hires you place and seeing what actually happens.
+That perspective only comes from following the hires you place and seeing what actually happens over time.

 If not, keep looking.